Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### A major finance organisation has engaged your company to set up a large data mining application.
-Using AWS you decide the best service for this is Amazon Elastic Map Reduce (EMR) which you know uses Hadoop.
+Using AWS you decide the best service for this is Amazon Elastic MapReduce (EMR) which you know uses Hadoop.
 Which of the following statements best describes Hadoop?

 - [ ] Hadoop is 3rd Party software which can be installed using AMI.
 - [ ] Hadoop is an open source python web framework.